Do any sound familiar to you?

 - Estate planning is something most people are unfamiliar with or feel uncomfortable about.
 Because you don’t know much about estate-planning documents, you may experience anxiety or struggle with feelings of inadequacy when confronted with the subject.
 You know how to be a good plumber or schoolteacher or police officer or how to run a restaurant, but you don’t know estate planning.

 - There’s no hard-and-fast deadline.
 Many people can’t accomplish anything until a deadline looms.
-But when it comes to Wills, Trusts, and powers of attorney, there is nothing on your calendar telling you when you will need it.
-The final deadline often comes without warning.
+But when it comes to wills, trusts, and powers of attorney, there is nothing on your calendar telling you when you will need it.
+The deadline often comes without warning.

 - It’s not much fun.
 True, but life isn’t always fun, especially if you are an adult.
 If you need fun, plan a party to celebrate finishing your estate plan.

 - People hate spending money on lawyers.
 But not all lawyers deserve this animosity; you can find a good one you can relate to, buy peace of mind by getting your affairs in order and ultimately save exponentially more in legal fees by spending some money now, rather than paying later.